A-kly/School-Vault/PSYCH 105/Methods in Psychology.md

 ## Three Core Ethical Principles
 1. **The principle of respect for persons** *(Autonomy, Informed Consent)*
 	-  Individuals should be treated as autonomous agents, free to make their own decisions
-		-  Informed consent: provide information about the research and potential risks and benefits
+		-  Informed consent : provide information about the research and potential risks and benefits
 	- Some groups have less autonomy and need special protections
 		- eg. children, those with developmental disabilities, prisoners
 2. **The principle of beneficence** *(Harm mitigation, Risk assesment)*